The primary goal of this major is to make a strong foundation in documenting and

 The B.F.A. in Photojournalism is a three-year degree.
 A Master of Fine Arts (M.F.A.) is then required to progress on to Ph.D.
 Those who have strong performance in their second or third year, will be invited to extend their degree to an additional year, with a focus on research, granting access to doctoral programs.

 The fourth year is optional.
 It is for those who want to do Double Major, an opportunity for students to broaden their knowledge and capacities by pursuing a second Major alongside their primary Major, i.e., B.S. in Photography along with this B.F.A. in Photojournalism.

 Students will be given the opportunity to earn credits by working in projects or educational internships at Light & Composition.
 Upon graduation, students will be ready to create or pursue a career as journalist, photojournalist, and documentary photographer in mainstream or electronic media.

 The first year of our B.F.A. in Photojournalism aims to consolidate the acquired knowledge and to get introduced to photojournalism, its historical context, its major practitioners and the methodologies they have used.
 They will also study camera, lenses, and their personalities.
 Soon they will study and understand the elements of composition, and practice with the structure, balance, and dynamics of it.
 For presenting their work with confidence, students will learn the building blocks of English language as well as structure.
-Upon completing the two fundamental English courses they will start learning basics of creative writing followed by academic and journalistic writing.
+Upon completing the four fundamental English courses they will start learning basics of creative writing followed by academic and journalistic writing.

 PHO 190: The Standard and Style of Photography (Open Access)